 A manger is able to handle tasks and responsibilities and ensure that others get their work done.
 A leader will inspire and motivate their team to achieve their goals.

-When I delegate duties to others that I know I can do better myself.
-However if I don’t delegate, then I could end up with more work than I can handle myself.
-I’ve taken courses in time management and learned how to effectively delegate tasks to overcome this weakness.
+When I delegate duties to others that I know I can do better.
+However, if I don’t delegate, then I could end up with more work than I can handle myself.
+I’ve taken courses in time management and learned how to effectively handle tasks to overcome this weakness.

 I would use a time when we would be gathered in a group, such as a meeting to bring up the praise to the team member.
 I would recognize their success in front of the group so others could also learn best practices.

 I feel that I should meet with my team at least once a week on a set time and day of the week.
-Communication among teams is critical and this will give the team an opportunity to get together on a regular basis and talk about their challenges and best practices.
-Also, when our team reaches a milestone, new project begins, an award or promotion is given, or when there is a challenging situation, I would want to bring the team together.
-Everyone will get the same message that way and we can celebrate successes or come together in challenging times.
+Communication among team members is critical, and this will give the team an opportunity to get together on a regular basis and talk about their challenges and best practices.
+Also, when our team reaches a milestone, a new project begins, an award or promotion is given, or when there is a challenging situation, I would want to bring the team together.
+Everyone will get the same message that way, and we can celebrate successes or come together in challenging times.

-For instance, in college we were put into groups of four to complete a marketing project.
-We had to prepare a 15 page paper and 10 minute presentation on a new product that we would introduce to country outside the U.S. I took initiative among the group to lead a discussion on how we should split up the work, when we will meet throughout the semester, and deadlines for each person’s part of the work.
-Because I was the one to take lead the discussion and had a plan in mind, I gained the buy in of the other members quickly.
+For instance, in college, we were put into groups of four to complete a marketing project.
+We had to prepare a 15-page paper and 10-minute presentation on a new product.
+We want to introduce that outside the U.S. I took the initiative among the group to lead a discussion on how we should split up the work when we meet throughout the semester and deadlines for each person’s part of the work.
+Because I was the one to take the lead the discussion and had a plan in mind, I gained the buy in of the other members quickly.
 I took everyone’s e-mail address and created a group email to help us all keep track of our progress and so we could help each other outside of class and our meetings.
 By the end of the semester, my group achieved a 95% on our project.

-15. How do you set an example to those on your team?
+15) How do you set an example to those for your team members?